lesley-gao/lesley-gao/README.md

 Former news editor, now a Master of IT student at UoA

-Currently busy building up my coding skills.
+Currently busy building up my coding skills

 Passionate about UI/UX design and web development